hipagesgroup/data-ml-utils/docs/_build/html/_sources/commands/pyathena.rst.txt

    :align: center

-See :doc:`pyathena_api` for the api specifications of the above functions.
+See :doc:`pyathena_api_specs` for the api specifications of the above functions.